wp-plugins/dday/readme.txt

 * 2 = activated with jQuery required.
 Bettter if your theme or one of your extensions uses already jQuery

 == Changelog==
-= 0.4.3 =
+= 0.4.4 =

-* Modified some method of injection of data in the database.
+* Modified some method of injection of data in the database for improving security.
 Some slashes may appears, please delete them.
+* Bug fixes (spaces were added after title editing)

 = 0.4.2 =